pchain-org/pchain-guide/pchaindoc/source/introduction/staking.rst

 Now you have 2 options to stake:

-- Become validator as bidder
+- Become validator Node as Candidate node without delegations
-- Become validator as candidate
+- Become validator Node as Candidate node with delegations

-The advantage to apply candidate is you can earn the commission fee from delegators and the delegators' staking will make you more competitive, but once you got delegators, you have the responsibility to keep your node healthy cause the delegators will take attention to their reward.
+The advantage to apply candidate node with delegations is you can earn the commission fee from delegators and the delegators' staking will make you more competitive, but once you got delegations, you have the responsibility to keep your node healthy cause the delegators will take attention to their reward.

-So we will first introduce how to apply candidates, you can skip this section if you don't wanna apply one.
+So we will first introduce how to apply candidate nodes with delegations, you can skip this section if you don't wanna apply one.

 >>>>>>>>>>>>>>>>>>>>>>
-How to apply candidate
+How to apply candidate node with delegations
 >>>>>>>>>>>>>>>>>>>>>>

 After you installed and synced pchain mainnet, you should also have at least 10k PI on your account.
-We provide 2 ways to apply candidate:
+We provide 2 ways to apply candidate node with delegations:

 - :ref:`Apply candidate by PIWallet<Wallet Candidate>`
 - :ref:`Apply candidate by RPC<Client Candidate>`

 | **Notice:**
-| You can do this on both chain, the RPC URL on main chain and child chain is different:
+| You can do this on both chain, but the RPC URL on main chain and child chain is different:
 | Main chain: 	http://yourip:6969/pchain
 | Child chain:	http://yourip:6969/child_0